LucasB19/Spotify-podcast-search-engine-main/README.md

 ## Key Libraries Used

 #### NNatural Language Processing and Text Analysis
-- NLTK (Natural Language Toolkit): Used for various natural language processing tasks such as lemmatization, stopwords removal, tokenization, and sentiment analysis.
+- NLTK (Natural Language Toolkit): Used for various natural language processing tasks such as lemmatisation, stopwords removal, tokenisation, and sentiment analysis.
-- Scikit-learn: Employed for text vectorization (with CountVectorizer), as well as applying machine learning models.
+- Scikit-learn: Employed for text vectorisation (with CountVectorizer), as well as applying machine learning models.

 #### Data Manipulation and Analysis
 - Pandas: Used for data manipulation and analysis, particularly for handling structured data such as data frames.